cscully-allison/guidepost/readme.md

 ### 5. Retrieve Selections from Visualization
-After selecting data by brushing over either the bottom or right histograms associated with a subchart, you can retrieve selected data using the following command:

 ```python
 df = gp.retrieve_selected_data()
 ```

+After selecting data by brushing over either the bottom or right histograms associated with a subchart, you can retrieve selected data using the above method.

 This will return a pandas dataframe containing all your subselected rows from the original dataset.